tatums/telegram/README.md

 # Telegram
 A messageing tool.
-This gem is mean to be added to a rack project where you would need to communicate with a team.
+This gem is meant to be added to a rack project where you would need to communicate with a team.

 ## Installation